Community Feed

 A chronological feed connecting Grove blogs.
 No algorithms deciding what you see.
 No public metrics breeding anxiety.
 Just people, sharing, in the order they posted.

-What is Meadow?
+What is Community Feed?

 Posts flow chronologically.
 You can vote (only you see the scores).
 You can react with emojis (only the author sees who reacted).
 You can bookmark for later.